 Getting more Pinterest pinners pin your post takes more than just posting cute photos.
 The key is to find what your Pinterest users like, and is, therefore, valuable.
 Then start sharing that relevant content.

-First, you have to know your Pinterest audience.
-What is it that they like?
+First, know your Pinterest audience.
+What is it they like?

-Unlike Facebook where a friend could push a post in their timeline by asking other friends to take a look at it, Pinterest is entirely different.
+Unlike Facebook, where a friend could push a post in their timeline by asking other friends to look at it, Pinterest is entirely different.

 No one’s telling the pinners what’s on their mind and expecting them to respond.

 The pinners are on their own.
 They pin posts because it appeals to them.
 They just pin away!

 Figuring out who the pinners are and their preferences seems daunting, but the process is simpler than it seems.

 You don’t need a premium social media management tool to figure that out nor would you need to pay for an over-priced masterclass to learn what pinnable pins to create for your Pinterest content strategy.